Ferrocarriles Unidos de Yucatán: History

+Disney connection

 Five of the railroad's steam locomotives were bought by Roger Broggie on behalf of The Walt Disney Company in 1969.
-Four of them built by Baldwin Locomotive Works between 1916 and 1928, were completely rebuilt and significantly altered to resemble locomotives built in the 1880s.
-Additionally, their fireboxes were modified to burn ultra-low-sulfur No. 2 diesel fuel as opposed to bunker oil and wood.
+Four of them, which were built by Baldwin Locomotive Works between 1916 and 1928, were completely rebuilt and significantly altered to resemble locomotives built in the 1880s.
+Additionally, their fireboxes were modified to burn ultra-low-sulfur No. 2 diesel oil as opposed to bunker oil and wood.
 They are currently operating on the Walt Disney World Railroad (WDWRR) circling Walt Disney World's Magic Kingdom park in Bay Lake, Florida.
-The remaining locomotive built in 1902 by Pittsburgh Locomotive and Car Works, was not restored due to its poor condition and was sold to an unknown locomotive broker.
-Some of its parts were salvaged to repair the four Baldwin locomotives.
+The remaining locomotive, built in 1902 by ALCO's Pittsburgh works, was deemed to be in too poor condition to be restored to operation, thus it was used as a parts source to repair the four Baldwin locomotives before being sold to an unknown locomotive broker in the mid-1980s, and is presumed to have been scrapped.